simonesilvestroni/m2m-website/_posts/2022-01-24-website-redesign.md

   - web sustainability
   - small web
 description: "Minutes to Midnight’s new redesigned website is easier to navigate and straight to the point.
 Built with Jekyll, Github and Netlify."
-excerpt: "Minutes to Midnight’s new redesigned website is easier to navigate and straight to the point.
-Built with Jekyll, Github and Netlify."
 ---
 ## Platform